 Articles

-Forza Italia Posted over 11 years ago
+Forza Italia Posted almost 12 years ago

 The fixture list does not do them any favours, but Italy have a genuine chance of moving up a level at this year’s Six Nations.
 In the past they have beaten Scotland fairly regularly, but for the big four Italy presented little more than a Roman holiday.
 That could be about to change.